|4 Min. Read||Reagan Evans||April 04, 2022|

 There are many approaches to translating websites and publishing platforms but picking the right translation service provider can make choosing the right technology approach seamless.
 Choose a translation partner that can guide your company and team to the right technology that fits your business needs and goals.

 Not all technology and translation service providers are equal.
 Ensure that the translation service provider is knowledgeable about the translation industry and that their technology is up to date and secure.
-MotionPoint is a translation and localization company that has successfully implemented multilingual website translation and localization for over 1,500+ websites in over 112 languages.
+MotionPoint is a localization company that has successfully implemented multilingual website translation and localization for over 1,500+ websites in over 112 languages.
 Contact us to learn how you can leverage our proxy translation, translation integrations, or both.